linkerd/website/linkerd.io/content/2.11/tasks/upgrade.md

 routed.

-First, when the proxy runs in ingress mode (`config.linkerd.io/inject: ingress`), non-HTTP outbound traffic is no longer supported.
+First, when the proxy runs in ingress mode (`config.linkerd.io/inject: ingress`), non-HTTP traffic to meshed pods is no longer supported.
 To get around this, you will need to use the `config.linkerd.io/skip-outbound-ports` annotation on your ingress controller pod.
+In many cases, ingress mode is no longer necessary.
+Before upgrading, it may be worth revisiting [how to use ingress](../using-ingress/) with Linkerd.

 Second, the proxy will no longer forward traffic to ports bound on localhost.
 Previously, it was possible to have the proxy forward traffic to a service